Tengboche Monastery in Khumbu

 Tengboche Monastery "Gompa" is a special spiritual place for Buddhist pilgrimage and Khumbu’s Sherpa families are surrounded by beautiful mountain views with rich Khumbu flora-fauna.
 Every autumn October/November season the Mani Rimdu Festival is very important and special for the Sherpa community also many Buddhist pilgrimages from different countries people visit the Tengbuche monastery during this festival time, each year Tenboche Monastery hosts the delightful Mani Rimdu Festival during the tenth lunar month of the Tibetan calendar.

-Tengboche Monastery is one of the most famous and old monasteries in Khumbu Valley, the monastery is surrounded by beautiful mountains of the unrivaled backdrop of Mount Ama Dablam and many more snowing peaks.
-This is spiritual a leasing Buddhist center in the Everest region with a residing Rinpoche who blesses the pilgrims, mountaineers, and travelers-walkers.
+Tengboche Monastery is one of the most famous and the oldest monasteries in the Khumbu Valley of Nepal.
+The monastery is surrounded by the captivating, serene mountains of the unrivaled backdrop of Mount Ama Dablam and many surrounding snow-capped peaks.
+Tengboche Monastery is the spiritual Buddhist center in the Everest region where the Rinpoche resides, who blesses the pilgrims, mountaineers, and travelers.

-Every autumn month October/November, Tengboche Monastery hosts the colorful Mani Rimdu Festival, which is the most important for Buddhist celebration with a religious gathering of meditation, songs, ritual dance, and enactments of the lives of legendary figures.
-Visitors are welcome to participate in the festivities and many trekkers and climbers book their trek and climbing to coincide with the festival.
-It is the popular trekking route to the Everest Base Camp Trek, Everest 3 high passes, Cho La pass, and Island Peak climbing.
+Every autumn, October/November, Tengboche Monastery hosts the colorful Mani Rimdu Festival, which is an important celebration in the Buddhist community.
+It is a religious gathering of meditation, songs, ritual dance, and enactments of the lives of legendary figures.
+Visitors are welcome to participate in the festivities, and many trekkers and climbers book their trek and climbing to coincide with the festival.
+It is the popular trekking route to the Everest Base Camp Trek, the Everest 3 high passes, the Cho La pass, and the Island Peak climbing.

 Spiritual Tengboche Monastery in Khumbu, Nepal, Everest